Robin-WZQ/Xi-Meng-Dataset/README.md

 ## Style transfer

-To get better result, I use pix2pix model to colorize first and then use the PAMA to do stle transfer task.
+To get better result, I use pix2pix model to colorize first and then use the PAMA to do style transfer task.
 The reason I do in this way is because PAMA use the VGG pre-trained model which is trained on ImageNet, it can not work well in binary picture.

 Final result: